-"Generally speaking, client-suggested design modifications are welcomed," says Clive Hilton, director of Hilton Creative Ltd. "More often than not they're implemented if we don't have fundamental reasons not to, which helps the client feel a direct sense of involvement and project ownership."
+"Generally speaking, client-suggested design modifications are welcomed," says design director Clive Hilton.
+"More often than not they're implemented if we don't have fundamental reasons not to, which helps the client feel a direct sense of involvement and project ownership."

 03. To see something truly brilliant

 It goes without saying that any self-respecting client wants brilliant creative.
 But they also want patience, understanding and professionalism from you, even in the wake of multiple waves of tiny, fiddly amendments to the design.

 A genuine willingness to understand and empathise with the design client's desires and challenges goes a long way.
 It's about fulfilling their brief in a way that's appropriate to their brand – not massaging your own design sensibilities.

 05. To provide the best solution